Interact-RAG: Reason and Interact with the Corpus, Beyond Black-Box Retrieval: Additional Implementation Details

 \subsection{Experimental Details}

+All our experiments were conducted on a cluster of 8 NVIDIA A100 (80GB) GPUs.
 To ensure generality and alignment, our action pipeline is implemented using the official reasoning and tool-use template from Qwen3 \citep{yang2025qwen3}, which inherently utilizes \textless think\textgreater, \textless tool\_call\textgreater, and \textless tool\_response\textgreater \; tags.
 In the Supervised Fine-Tuning (SFT) stage, we employ the Llama-Factory framework \citep{zheng2024llamafactory}, training for 2 epochs with a learning rate of $2 \times 10^{-5}$ and a batch size of 128.
 Following this, the agent is refined through Reinforcement Learning (RL) using the verl framework \citep{sheng2025verl}.
-The RL phase involves multi-turn agent training for 2 epochs, with a policy learning rate of $1 \times 10^{-6}$, a batch size of 128, a maximum of 7 interaction turns, and the rollout-num of 8.
-All experiments were conducted on a cluster of 8 NVIDIA A100 (80GB) GPUs.
+The RL phase involves multi-turn agent training for 2 epochs, with a policy learning rate of $1 \times 10^{-6}$, a batch size of 128, a maximum of 7 interaction turns, and the rollout-num of 8. {During the RL training, we observed the format error rate of 2\% at the beginning.
+And this rate declined to 1.1\% at step 50 and dropped to 0.04\% by the final step (i.e., step-110), which also demonstrates the effectiveness of our RL optimization.}

 For our evaluation, we enabled Qwen3's native thinking mode \citep{yang2025qwen3} for non-RAG and standard-RAG baselines to maximize their reasoning capabilities, while disabling it for prompt-based methods like IR-CoT and MA-RAG to ensure strict format adherence.
 All end-to-end trained agents, including our Interact-RAG, operated with their innate reasoning enabled.
 Furthermore, we addressed a corpus limitation: using the generic 2018 Wikipedia dump as a corpus often causes mismatches with QA benchmarks (e.g., entity name ambiguity, missing evidence).
 We therefore constructed a more faithful corpus as follows: for benchmarks with candidate passages, we used their metadata to obtain the corresponding documents from the 2018 Wikipedia snapshot, which mitigates the name ambiguity.
 If the document was unavailable, we used the provided passages directly.
 For benchmarks lacking explicit evidence (e.g., Bamboogle), we generated synthetic queries from the question and ground-truth answer to retrieve the top 20 most similar passages via a retriever.
 Our final evaluation corpus consists of approximately 280,000 text chunks, with each chunk averaging 100 words.
 We will release this corpus to facilitate further research.